rafaeldcf/cloudauth-mpsk-qr-code/README.md

 # CloudAuth MPSK QR-Code

 This is a demo-project of integration with Aruba Central to generate users using CloudAuth with MPSK and a QR Code.
-Aruba Central allow you to create a MPSK SSDI and every user will have a custom PSK and it will be easy to connect with a QR Code.
+Aruba Central allow you to create a MPSK SSID and every user will have a custom PSK and it will be easy to connect with a QR Code.

 ## Current options